botpress/messaging/docs/channels/teams.md

 ### Configure Microsoft Account

 Your Microsoft Account should have access to Azure and Teams.
-You can check out the [Azure](https://docs.microsoft.com/en-us/azure/devops/?view=azure-devops) and [Teams](https://docs.microsoft.com/en-us/microsoftteams/) documentation for information on how to make these connections.
+You can check out the [Azure](https://docs.microsoft.com/en-us/azure/devops/?view=azure-devops) and [Teams](https://docs.microsoft.com/en-us/microsoftteams/) documentation for information on how to make these connections

 ## Channel Configuration